mikaelbr/bekk-open-source/TechnicalIntroduction-draft.md

    1. If you're doing more changes than one, have separate Pull Requests.
    2. Match commit naming style (imperative? declarative? past? present?)
 8. Make a good description of what and **why**.
 9. Take part in the discussion afterwords.
 Be polite.
+Be patient.